vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 203

-Acāryo Veda-samþannaḥ Vishņu-bhakto vimatsarah mantrajño mantra-bhaktaš ca sadā mantrāšrayaš suciḥ.
+Acāryo Veda-samþannaḥ Vishņu-bhakto vimatsarah mantrajño mantra-bhaktaś ca sadā mantrāśrayaś suciḥ.
 [Dvay-opanishat].

 17

 130

-YATINDRA-MATA-DĪPIKĀ

-[Advent and through him seeks Šri the (Saviour), in Whom vests the function of mediation (purusha- kāra)* and (finally), realising his lack of power to pursue the Paths of Love etc., and therefore realising his position as one who is bereft of all Ways and Means (akin- cano-(a)nanya-gatih) † accepts as his sole Means of salvation, the Holy Feet of the Blessed Lord (Sriman-Nārāyaṇa).
+[Advent and through him seeks Śri the (Saviour), in Whom vests the function of mediation (purusha- kāra)* and (finally), realising his lack of power to pursue the Paths of Love etc., and therefore realising his position as one who is bereft of all Ways and Means (akin- cano-(a)nanya-gatih) † accepts as his sole Means of salvation, the Holy Feet of the Blessed Lord (Sriman-Nārāyaṇa).
 Such is the God-leaner (prapanna).

 Surrender (prapatti) is the High Path to all.
 The surrendered (God-leaner) is of two sorts: the One-pointed (Ekānti) and the One- only-pointed (Param-aikānts).
 The One-Point- ed is the person who addresses himself to God alone for the grant of other (i.e. worldly) boons as well as salvation (moksha); and is therefore one to whom other deities (or demi- gods) are of no account.
 The One-only- pointed is the person who does not crave for any boons even from God Himself except